Search, Group, and Analyze Resources

 How it works

-Infrastructure Explorer pulls live resource data directly from your Kubernetes and cloud integrations.
-Each discovered resource is indexed with metadata (type, name, cloud, account, region) and updated in real time.
+Infrastructure Explorer pulls data from your Kubernetes and cloud integrations.

 Limitations

-- You can group by up to three fields at a time.
+- You can group by up to 3 fields.

-- Some resources may not show metrics or logs if telemetry isn’t configured.
+- Some resources do not show metrics or logs if telemetry is not configured.

-- Data refresh depends on integration sync frequency.
+- Data refresh depends on discovery and sync frequency.